Debbieliang9/torchMojiBot/algorithmia/README.md

 3. Under "Language" choose "Python3.x" and leave everything else as is.
 4. Click "Create New Algorithm".

-You will be prompted with a code snippet that you can use to clone the repo locally.
+You will be prompted with a code snippet that you can use to clone the repo.
 After cloning the repo,
 1. Overwrite `requirements.txt` and `src/emojize.py` with the files in our `emojize/`.
 2. Replace the path placeholder in line 31-32 of `emojize.py` with your file upload paths (you can find them in the Algorithmia console).
 3. `git commit` `requirements.txt` and `src/emojize.py`, and `git push` (this takes a while).